Meschreiber/Enron-ML-Classifier/QuestionResponses.md

 >\* There are actually ony 144 employee names.
 The other two are 'TOTAL' and 'THE TRAVEL AGENCY IN THE PARK' which were treated as outliers out of hand and removed.
 Using the <a href = "http://www.mathwords.com/o/outlier.htm">IQR definition</a> of an outlier, I built on the number of NaNs, and found the number of high and low outliers for each feature:

->                           High_outliers  Low_outliers  NaNs  Non_outliers
+>`                           High_outliers  Low_outliers  NaNs  Non_outliers
->bonus                                 10             0    63            71
+> bonus                                 10             0    63            71
->deferral_payments                      6             0   106            32
+> deferral_payments                      6             0   106            32
->deferred_income                        0             5    96            43
+> deferred_income                        0             5    96            43
->director_fees                          0             4   128            12
+> director_fees                          0             4   128            12
->exercised_stock_options               11             0    43            90
+> exercised_stock_options               11             0    43            90
->expenses                               3             0    50            91
+> expenses                               3             0    50            91
->from_messages                         17             0    58            69
+> from_messages                         17             0    58            69
->from_poi_to_this_person               11             0    58            75
+> from_poi_to_this_person               11             0    58            75
->from_this_person_to_poi               13             0    58            73
+> from_this_person_to_poi               13             0    58            73
->loan_advances                          0             0   141             3
+> loan_advances                          0             0   141             3
->long_term_incentive                    7             0    79            58
+> long_term_incentive                    7             0    79            58
->other                                 11             0    53            80
+> other                                 11             0    53            80
->poi                                   18             0     0           126
+> poi                                   18             0     0           126
->restricted_stock                      13             1    35            95
+> restricted_stock                      13             1    35            95
->restricted_stock_deferred              1             1   127            15
+> restricted_stock_deferred              1             1   127            15
->salary                                 6             3    50            85
+> salary                                 6             3    50            85
->shared_receipt_with_poi                2             0    58            84
+> shared_receipt_with_poi                2             0    58            84
->to_messages                            7             0    58            79
+> to_messages                            7             0    58            79
->total_payments                        10             0    21           113
+> total_payments                        10             0    21           113
->total_stock_value                     21             0    19           104
+> total_stock_value                     21             0    19           104`

 >However, the presence of outliers does not indicate that any given feature should be removed.
 In fact, many of POIs had outlier quantities for certain fields, and this would help our classifier distinguish POIs from non-POIs.
 Likewise, a high number of NaNs is not necessarily a reason to remove a feature -- 'director_fees' has the second highest percentage of NaNs -- yet none of the POIs had NaNs, so this feature too may help to identify them.

-2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
+﻿2.
+What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]

 >I added the following features based on a human understanding of the terms:
 >- Percent salary/total payments